RishP11/RishP11.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a **masters student** at **Department of Electrical Engineering** at **Stanford University**.
 I am passionate about interdisciplinary research in fields of Electrical Engineering and Computer Science.
-My academic and research interests span the fields of **Computer Architecture, Next Generation Communication Systems, Embedded Systems, and theoretical Artificial Intelligence and Machine Learning**.
+My academic and research interests span the fields of **Digital Hardware and Accelerator Design for Artificial Intelligence/Machine Learning workloads and other applications.
+My previous research revolved around the next generation communication systems and application of AI/ML algorithms in such systems.**

 Beyond academics, I am enthusiastic about technology, consumer electronics, engineering innovations, scientific advancements, and an automotive enthusiast who follows Formula 1.